 Design phase 1B: Fine-tuning our design (October 2021 to February 2022)

-Based on information gathered from the geotechnical probe in 2020 and additional testing in the spring of 2021, we learned that we needed to change the path the pipe takes across the river and use direct steerable pipe instead of horizontal directional drilling.
-Over the next four months, our contractor will fine-tune the design so that we can begin construction in summer 2022.
+- Revising the plan to address changes: Based on information gathered from the geotechnical probe in 2020 and additional testing in the spring of 2021, we learned that we needed to change the path the pipe takes across the river and use direct steerable pipe instead of horizontal directional drilling.
+Our contractor is fine-tuning the design so that we can begin construction in fall 2022.